Khidir Mosque: History

 The mosque was built in 1301 on a street-stair.
 In turn, it affected the way of the architectural placement of the mosque.

 In 1988, archaeological excavations on the lower floor of the dome and restoration works on the portal were carried out.
-The mosque was built on zoroastrian temple.
+The mosque was built on Zoroastrian temple.

-Architectural features
+Architecture

 Proportional division of the interior, composition methods and stone elements are clearly expressed with vividly carving, and with mihrab with artistic expression the hall gets an interesting view.
-Straight profiled windows are installed on the south facade of the mosque.
+Straight profiled windows are installed on the south façade of the mosque.
 Through the whole perimeter of the mosque, the low-profiled crown expresses the methods of eastern composition.